SMByC/CloudMasking/README.md

 ## Installation

-The plugin can be installed using the QGIS Plugin Manager, go into Qgis to `Plugins` menu and `Manage and install plugins`, in `All` section search for `CloudMasking`.
+The plugin can be installed using the QGIS Plugin Manager.

-The plugin will be available in the `Plugins` menu and `Plugins toolbar`.
+   > the latest version of this plugin does not support old versions of Qgis

 ## Source code